RabbleApp/spyglass/README.md

 ### Step by step

-First, make sure your application module specifies spyglass as a dependency:
+First, make sure your application module specifies the spyglass module as a dependency:

 ```js
 angular.module('yourAwesomeApp', ['spyglass'])